JoshOrndorff/srml-tour/Democracy.md

 --------
 The democracy module facilitates on-chain governance and makes up an important part of polkadot's own governance as explained by Gav in [these slides](https://www.slideshare.net/gavofyork/governance-in-polkadot-poc3).

-In particular the democracy module handles the highlighted portion of polkadot governance.
+In particular the democracy module handles the circled portion of polkadot governance.

 ![Illustration of polkadot governance with council and democracy](democracyDiagram.png)

-The module allows anyone to make a proposal (mint some tokens, eject a validator, or change the runtime itself), and the most important proposals become referenda and are voted on.
+Democracy allows anyone who is willing to lock some tokens to make a proposal (mint some tokens, eject a validator, even change the runtime itself), and the most important proposals become referenda and are voted on.

 To discourage short-sighted or spiteful voting and encourage thoughtful calculated voting, the module requires voters whose side won to lock some tokens for a period after the referendum in enacted.
 Thus if the result of a referenda hurts the value of the chain, those who are responsible for the decision must hold on to their tokens allowing their opposition to sell off before the bulk of the crash.

-The module's code lives at: [https://github.com/paritytech/substrate/tree/master/srml/democracy](https://github.com/paritytech/substrate/tree/master/srml/democracy)
+The module's rust code lives at: [https://github.com/paritytech/substrate/tree/master/srml/democracy](https://github.com/paritytech/substrate/tree/master/srml/democracy)

 Mechanics
 ---------